 Following the referendum in June 2016 in which voters in the United Kingdom approved an exit from the European Union, the U.K. government initiated the formal process to leave the European Union (often referred to as Brexit) on March 29, 2017.
-The United Kingdom is expected to leave the European Union on March 29, 2019 unless the United Kingdom and the remaining European Union member states agree otherwise or U.K. voters vote to abandon Brexit.
+The United Kingdom is due to leave the European Union on October 31, 2019.
 The future effects of Brexit will depend on any agreements the United Kingdom makes to retain access to the European Union or other markets either during a transitional period or more permanently.
 Given the lack of comparable precedent, it is unclear what economic, financial, trade and legal implications the withdrawal of the United Kingdom from the European Union would have generally and how such withdrawal would affect us.